partoftheorigin/neural-network-from-scratch/README.md

 # Neural network from scratch
-This is the code for the "Make a Neural Network" - Intro to Deep Learning #2 by Siraj Raval on Youtube
+This is the code for making neural network from scratch.

 ## Overview